Retail Customer Service

 Laura Morgan

-What Is Retail Customer Service?
+What is Retail Customer Service?

 People ask, What is retail customer service?
-The answer is that retail customer service are those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.
+The answer is that retail customer service is those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.

 Many retailers use customer service and customer experience interchangeably, but they are not.